Locomotive Descriptions and Phases - ALCO/MLW C-424

-These phases are consistent with commonly used C-424 phases, with the addition of Phase 3b.
+These phases are consistent with commonly used C-424 phases, with Phase 3 split into three sub-phases.

 MLW C-424's used by CP received several exterior modifications during their time in service:

 - Rear open pilot replaced by full pilot plate with rock deflector, as on front

 - Both pilots supported by angled pipe, with existing front pilot support plates (behind steps) removed

 - Fuel tank drain pipe moved from left to right side

 - Battery box housing (under left rear walkway) redesigned with two large hinged panels and larger, flush face plate; 4th handrail stanchion from the rear moved rearward to accommodate battery box panel

 - Pilot drop steps added, with chain replacing center solid handrail section and triangular grabirons extending over the drop step

 - Cab and short hood